Experimental two-way communication with one photon

 We estimate the probability of winning the game by using a random sequence of $100$ input bit pairs, one every $0.5$ s.
 In this time interval, we register an average number of photon detections of about $15\times 10^3$.
-For each setting, therefore, we compute the probability of success by counting how many photons go to the ``right'' output and then averaging the probability over the input sequence.
+For each bit pair, therefore, we compute the probability of success by counting how many photons go to the ``right'' output.
+We then average the probability over the input sequence.
 Figure \ref{fig:data} shows the measured success probability for different values of the interferometric visibility in our Mach-Zehnder, averaged over the two output ports.
 The visibility at each port is defined as $(N_{MAX} - N_{MIN})/(N_{MAX}+ N_{MIN})$, where $N_{MAX}$ and $N_{MIN}$ are the maximum and minimum number of detections at that port.
 The success probability surpasses the classical limit as soon as the visibility is greater than zero.
 For our maximally achieved visibility of $0.941 \pm 0.007$, we observe the maximal success probability of $0.961 \pm 0.006$.
-At zero visibility the success probability is $0.498 \pm 0.006$, comparable with the maximum achievable value in the classical case ($0.5$).
+At zero visibility the success probability is $0.498 \pm 0.006$, comparable with the maximal achievable value in the classical case ($0.5$).
 At this point, the effect of the quantum superposition is totally nullified.

-In order to claim we have effectively implemented a two-way communication protocol with a single particle, we also need to demonstrate that Alice and Bob cannot share two or more photons at the same time.
+In order to claim implementation of a two-way communication protocol with a single particle, we are required to demonstrate that Alice and Bob cannot share two or more photons at the same time.
 This can be shown by measuring the heralded second-order correlation function at zero delay of our photon-pair source, $g^{(2)}(0)$ \cite{g2}.
 This is a number between $0$ and $1$, quantifying the amount of multi-photon emission from the source.
 A value of $g^{(2)}(0)$ closer to $1$ would imply that two or more photons are sent simultaneously to the interferometer.
 For an ideal heralded single-photon source this number is 0.
 We measure $g^{(2)}(0) = 0.004 \pm 0.010$, which is statistically compatible to $0$ and in line with the lowest values obtained in quantum optics experiment \cite{g2comp}.
-For more details about how this value was obtained we refer to the corresponding section of the appendix.
+For more details about how this value was obtained we refer to appendix C.